aws/amazon-sagemaker-examples/README.md

 ![SageMaker](https://github.com/aws/amazon-sagemaker-examples/raw/main/_static/sagemaker-banner.png)

+# :exclamation::fire: Announcement: New Folder Structure :fire::exclamation:

+Starting 7 August, 2024, we are introducing a new flattened folder structure within the SageMaker Example Notebooks repository in order to improve the discoverability of the notebooks.
+The new structure uses standardized folder and notebook naming conventions to align with common workflows and SageMaker services.
+It also includes an archived folder for redundant, outdated, and low-viewed notebooks.
+To ease the transition, we have created an [excel sheet](new_file_structure_updated_notebook_names_and_folders.xlsx) showing the old naming convention and its new corresponding name.

 # Amazon SageMaker Examples

 Example Jupyter notebooks that demonstrate how to build, train, and deploy machine learning models using Amazon SageMaker.